 - Parents, carers and siblings can take part in the session for free

 Times and venue

 Horsham Wheels for ALL sessions are held at The Bridge Leisure Centre on Fridays 4pm-6.30pm.
-Sessions will restart on Friday 23 April and will run weekly until Friday 28 May.
+The next sessions are June 18, June 25, July 2, July 9, July 16 and July 23.

 - A maximum of three bikes can be used per one hour slot

-- Please do not book more than three slots.
+- Please do not book more than two slots.
 This is so that we can give as many families as possible the chance to ride.

 Book a place